jes-sun/produce404/README.md

 # Produce 404
 Create your own K-pop girl group!
 A React app served by a Node.js backend with a REST API.
 Connects to a MongoDB database, the Spotify API, and the YouTube API.

 This is my first ever full-sized web development project.
 I learned a lot along the way, but there is a lot I would improve on and fix if I were to make this again.
-It's a little messy, but the functionality's all there.
+It's messy, and there are a lot of questionable coding decisions (why did I keep calling function components?), but the functionality's all there.
 I'm pretty proud of what I was able to create for my first web app.
+I've definitely learned a lot from this project.

 ## How to use
 [Produce 404 can be found on Heroku.](https://produce404.herokuapp.com/)